 Contributing Factor Use Usage Rules High ΔV This attribute may be selected when the severity of the impact associated with the coded SOE was demonstrably beyond that of typical crash tests in similar crash configurations.
 The purpose of this attribute is to indicate that the vehicle's structure and restraint systems were likely taxed beyond reasonable performance levels. -Use WinSMASH or EDR total $\Delta V$ -For unbelted occupants in frontal impacts, $\Delta V > 48$ km/h -For belted occupants in frontal impacts, $\Delta V > 64$ km/h -For side impacts, $\Delta V > 64$ km/h -Absent EDR- or WinSMASH-based $\Delta V$ , crash investigator shall use judgment to assess severity relative to threshold Example: A belt-restrained second-row adult occupant sustained a flexion- induced cervical spine injury in a frontal crash: BRC=thorax, IPC=belt.
 The EDR-indicated $\Delta V$ was 68 km/h, which most certainly produced more severe flexion in the occupant's cervical spine.
-Intrusion (pick) This attribute may be selected when intrusion into the occupant compartment may have contributed to the severity of the injury. -Referenced intrusion must relate to an IPC selected for this ICS Example: A driver sustained a calcaneus fra frontal crash: BRC=foot, IPC=floor.
-Six cn recorded for the toe pan, which was though likelihood of this injury. n of post-crash intrusion was Loose object or cargo Select this attribute when the coded injury was exacerbated by a documented loose object or cargo in the case vehicle.
-The loose object or cargo may have interacted directly or indirectly with the occupant to increase severity. -Crash case must document interior loose object or cargo- induced damage to seat -Does not apply if loose object or cargo is an IPC for this injury Example: In a frontal crash where the second fractures: BRC=thorax, IPC=belt.
-Trunk ca second-row seatback increased thoracic load rgo loading and deforming the
+Intrusion (pick) This attribute may be selected when intrusion into the occupant compartment may have contributed to the severity of the injury. -Referenced intrusion must relate to an IPC selected for this ICS Example: A driver sustained a calcaneus fracture in a moderate severity frontal crash: BRC=foot, IPC=floor.
+Six cm of post-crash intrusion was recorded for the toe pan, which was thought to have increased the likelihood of this injury.
+Loose object or cargo Select this attribute when the coded injury was exacerbated by a documented loose object or cargo in the case vehicle.
+The loose object or cargo may have interacted directly or indirectly with the occupant to increase severity. -Crash case must document interior loose object or cargo- induced damage to seat -Does not apply if loose object or cargo is an IPC for this injury Example: In a frontal crash where the second row occupant fractures: BRC=thorax, IPC=belt.
+Trunk cargo loading and second-row seatback increased thoracic loading to the seat